rubycocos/feedparser/README.md

   attr_accessor :items

-  attr_accessor :summary   # note: is description in RSS 2.0 and subtitle in Atom
+  attr_accessor :summary   # note: is description in RSS 2.0 and subtitle in Atom; always plain vanilla text

   attr_accessor :updated     # note: is lastBuildDate in RSS 2.0
   attr_accessor :published   # note: is pubDate in RSS 2.0; not available in Atom